 What is an Omnichannel Customer Engagement Strategy?

 Businesses today need powerful omnichannel solutions that unite all these modes of communication.
 RingCentral’s digital customer engagement platform, Engage, connects with customers across all digital channels, including messaging apps, chat, email, social media, and more.
-By integrating these channels, customer engagement becomes much more than the sum of the parts.
+By integrating these channels and providing truly omnichannel customer service, customer engagement becomes much more than the sum of the parts.
 Engage uses an AI-based smart-routing engine to manage customer engagement with a single interface.

 Agents can also use messaging and video to include agents and experts from across the organization in real-time customer conversations, resulting in quicker resolutions.